hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 575 grams / 20.5 oz

 The Rab Infinity Endurance Jacket is a light-weight technical alpine or mountaineering jacket featuring a helmet-compatible hood and a stitch-through baffle construction.

 Moreover, there is an internal security pocket elasticated cuffs and a hem drawcord.

-It’s high fill power and low weight makes this probably one of the best lightweight winter down jackets.
+It’s high fill power, and low weight makes this probably one of the best lightweight winter down jackets.
 The shell of the jacket is a combination of Pertex® Endurance and Pertex® Quantum fabrics.

 The jacket contains 210 grams of 850-fill goose down.

-However, if you need a warmer jacket then the Rab Positron Jacket would probably be a better alternative which adds approximately 30% more warmth.
+However, if you need a warmer jacket, then the Rab Positron Jacket would probably be a better alternative which adds approximately 30% more warmth.

+See the Men’s Rab Infinity Endurance See the Women’s Rab Infinity Endurance

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Frab-infinity-endurance-down-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Rab Infinity Endurance</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Frab-infinity-down-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Rab Infinity Endurance</a>